Alternatives โ

 .build();

-Another difference is that fields of collection types are considered required by default in bon
+Another difference is that members of collection types are considered required by default in bon

 , which isn't the case in buildstructor